Without an expert guide, we often find out our missed opportunities years down the road.

 Accountability

-Accountability through line of authority ensure that DEI initiatives turn into organizational culture.
-There is considerable evidence showing that organizations with successful DEI programs have two key components: genuine, organic, interest of at least 10% of non-managerial staff and a demonstrated commitment of executive staff, most importantly the head of the organization.
+Accountability through line of authority ensure that ongoing work and new initiatives turn into organizational culture.
+There is considerable evidence showing that organizations with successful change programs have two key components: genuine, organic, interest of at least 10% of non-managerial staff and a demonstrated commitment of executive staff, most importantly the head of the organization.

 Organizational Cultural Intelligence

 Organizational Cultural Intelligence started in 2010 when CQ was beginning to turn from individual assessment to organizational.
-OrgCQ is defined as the organizational capability to function effectively in cross-cultural interactions.
-OrgCQ provides fertile ground for the work of DEI.
-The fertile ground that is needed for the success of DEI initiatives.
+OrgCQ is defined as the organizational capability to function effectively in various diverse interactions.
+OrgCQ provides fertile ground for all work in this interconnected world.